Wirecloud/wirecloud/README.md

 ## License

-Wirecloud is licensed under Affero General Public License (GPL) version 3 with classpath-like exception
+WireCloud is licensed under Affero General Public License (GPL) version 3 (or any later, at your option) with classpath-like exception.